exshome/exshome/README.md

 - Install dependencies with `mix deps.get`
 - Setup database `mix ecto.setup`
 - Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`.
 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Caveats
+- [UNIX domain socket length is limited to about 100 bytes](https://unix.stackexchange.com/questions/367008/why-is-socket-path-length-limited-to-a-hundred-chars).
+Application uses these sockets to communicate with MPV.
+It will not work if the path is larger.